-AUSTIN, Texas – (April 8, 2013) – Jesus Garza, who has been serving as president and interim chief executive of Seton Healthcare Family, has been officially named chief executive officer of Seton, effective July 1.
+AUSTIN, Texas – (April 8, 2013) – Jesus Garza, who has been serving as president and interim chief executive of Ascension Seton, has been officially named chief executive officer of Ascension Seton, effective July 1.

 Garza has been asked to take on additional national responsibilities for Ascension Health.
 He will continue to serve as the Ministry Market Leader for Ascension Health operations in Texas, a role he assumed in 2012, and will add oversight of Ascension’s Arizona ministry, Carondelet Health Network, to his duties.

-The appointments for both Barnett and Garza were recommended by the Seton Board and approved by Ascension Health Alliance, the parent organization for Ascension Health and the Seton Healthcare Family.
+The appointments for both Barnett and Garza were recommended by the Ascension Seton Board and approved by Ascension Health Alliance, the parent organization for Ascension Health and the Ascension Seton.
 Ascension Health comprises 39 health systems in 23 states and employs 150,000.

-Garza joined Seton in 2002 with more than 20 years in public administration and private executive management.
-After serving as president of University Medical Center Brackenridge, he was promoted to chief operating officer of the Seton Family of Hospitals in 2006.
-In 2011, he was named president of the 11-hospital network and executive vice president of Seton Healthcare Family, which includes Seton Insurance Services; Seton’s affiliated physician practices and clinics for underserved patients; joint ventures; and a medical education and research group affiliated with The University of Texas Southwestern Medical Center to provide residencies for graduate medical students in Austin.
+Garza joined Ascension Seton in 2002 with more than 20 years in public administration and private executive management.
+After serving as president of University Medical Center Brackenridge, he was promoted to chief operating officer of the Ascension Seton Family of Hospitals in 2006.
+In 2011, he was named president of the 11-hospital network and executive vice president of Ascension Seton, which includes Ascension Seton Insurance Services; Ascension Seton’s affiliated physician practices and clinics for underserved patients; joint ventures; and a medical education and research group affiliated with The University of Texas Southwestern Medical Center to provide residencies for graduate medical students in Austin.
 Garza was named president and interim chief executive officer of the system in January 2012.